Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

-\textbf{[H2-1]} was partially supported by the results of the standard deviation of the speed.
-According to the analysis, the upward-strong elastic force improves the stability of the WIP control compared to the WIP without elastic input.
+\textbf{H2-1} was partially supported by the results of the standard deviations of the individual walking speeds.
+First, the results of the average distance indicate that participants managed to catch up with a moving target in VR with all elastic conditions.
+According to the analysis of the standard deviation of the speed, the upward-strong elastic force improves the stability of the WIP control compared to the WIP without elastic input.
 However, this increment in the WIP control stability was not observed in the other conditions.
 In this experiment, we evaluated the conditions in the task of chasing a virtual object that moves at a constant speed.
 Here, maintaining a constant speed in the WIP means repeating the same stepping gesture periodically, which is a relatively easy task.
 Therefore, it is possible that there were no significant differences in the stability of walking speed between the other conditions.
 In future work, we will investigate the synergy between elastic input and step height control in a task that is more related to real use cases, such as the control of various walking speeds.

-\subsubsection{Does elastic input with appropriate force enhance UX of WIP?}
+\subsubsection{Does appropriate passive elastic force enhance the UX of WIP?}

-\textbf{[H2-2]} was not supported by our experimental results.
+\textbf{H2-2} was not supported by our experimental results.
 The questionnaire results show that the UX and usability of WIP for a virtual flat road are already positive for WIP without elastic input.
-Our results suggest that passive haptic approaches do not affect the UX of WIP for a virtual flat road if its force is under a certain level.
+Our results suggest that middle or less passive elastic forces have small effects on the UX of WIP for a virtual flat road.